Gap Analysis for Business Analyst (updated 2023)

 Apart from the generic techniques discussed above, the gap analysis can also be performed using some other specialized tools and methods like Nadler-Tushman’s congruence model and Burke-Litwin Causal Model.

-F. Gap Analysis Tips and best practices
+F. Gap Analysis Tips and Best Practices

 Before doing a serious gap analysis exercise, it’s worthwhile to consider and implement some of the following tips and best practices:

 1. Gap analysis results in preliminary action items required to bridge the current and desired state gap and get the analysis rolling.
-However, analysts should never substitute it for more detailed analysis that they should carry out once the respective project (of implementing the change) has started.
+However, analysts should never substitute it for a more detailed analysis that they should carry out once the respective project (of implementing the change) has started.

 2. The analysts should perform gap analysis at the preliminary stages of any change-related project.